Denise Biellmann: Amateur career

 Born in Zurich, Biellmann won her first international championship in Belgium at age 8; and, at age 11, she won the Swiss Junior Figure Skating Championships.
 At age 14, she competed at the 1977 European Championships and placed second in the Free Skate portion of the competition.

+At the 1978 Ennia Challenge Cup, Biellmann, winner of the women's event, had her name given to a new strain of tulip, and a bouquet of her namesake tulips was presented to her by Queen Juliana of the Netherlands.

 At the age of 15, she was the second female skater to land the triple Lutz jump in competition, after Jill Sawyer, which she performed for the first time at the 1978 European Championships.
 At the same event, she became the first woman to receive a 6.0 in Technical Merit, receiving the score from British judge Pauline Borrajo.
 She came in 12th place in compulsory figures, first in the free skate, and finished in fourth place overall.
 She won the bronze medal at the 1979 European Championships.

 At the 1980 Winter Olympics in Lake Placid, Biellmann again performed poorly in compulsory figures and was in twelfth place.
 She was second in the short program and won the free skate to finish fourth overall.
 She won the gold medal at the 1981 European Championships and another gold medal at 1981 Worlds.

 The Biellmann spin was named after her; she popularized and perfected the spin, but did not invent it.
 It was present in skating at least since the 1965 European Championships when Tamara Moskvina performed it.
 It remains the only figure skating spin to be officially named after a person in ISU regulations.

 According to figure skating historian James R. Hines, Biellmann's forte was the more athletic aspects of the free skating program, including "outstanding jumps and fast spins".
 Biellmann retired from amateur competition at age 18, shortly after her win at the 1981 World Championships.